Analytic nuclear gradients including oriented external electric fields in a molecule-fixed frame: Conclusions

 \section{Conclusions}

 Oriented external electric fields are prevalent in chemistry.
 Yet, understanding of oriented field effects on the geometries of chemical systems still remains largely unknown.
 The lack of analytic gradients in optimization frameworks within molecular frames has limited the comprehensive scale of electric field computational studies.
 In this work, we presented the analytic nuclear gradients for ab-initio wavefunction methods in the presence of oriented electric fields within both principal axis and local reference frames.
 This development enables correct geometry optimization and potential energy surface exploration under external fields in molecule-fixed coordinates.
+Notably, this framework is particularly advantageous for model systems in which the field orientation is imposed as an intrinsic part of the molecular description, allowing oriented external fields to be treated consistently within the model itself.
+Moreover, the implementation of electric-field contributions to the gradients is method-compatible and can be readily interfaced with any level of electronic structure theory for which field-free nuclear gradients are available, including \textit{ab initio} wavefunction and density functional methods.

 As an illustration, geometry optimizations of cis- and trans-formanilide were performed under the application of different field directions and strengths.
 Analyses from optimized structures reflected the nature of the computational coordinate frame.
 In particular, applying the field along the $\mathbf c$-axis in the PAF of cis-formanilide results in distinct torsional minima and energy barriers, as the structure was mainly driven by the interaction between the applied field and the $\pi$-conjugation system across the entire molecule.
 Whereas, computations in the LRF of trans-formanilide revealed the individual field-induced stabilization of either the phenyl ring (\textbf{b}-axis) or amide structure (\textbf{a}- and \textbf{c}-axes).
 Especially, applying in-plane fields maintained $C_s$ symmetry and mainly caused the distortion in amide delocalization.
 In contrast, perpendicular fields enforced an alignment of the phenyl to the applied field due to the in-plane polarizability of the benzene.
 This result may reveal electric field-induced structural changes in peptides and proteins, in which the peptidic linkage is relatively stiff but the side chain (e.g. phenyl ring) is more flexible.